 Driver's License Process for Adults

-If you’re over 18 years old, getting your first Alabama driver’s license is a bit easier (which is great, because you’ve got all kinds of other adult stuff to do).
-Head to your local DPS office to pass a vision test and knowledge test.
-Make sure to bring your Social Security card and at least two forms of ID.
-Find examples of acceptable documents here .
-You’ll also have to pay a $5 testing fee and $36.25 license fee to the DPS.
-If you’re exactly 18 years old, you will also need to submit proof that you’re enrolled in school or have already graduated.
+If you’re over 18, getting your first Alabama driver’s license is a straightforward process—perfect, since you’ve probably got plenty of other adulting tasks on your plate.
+Start by visiting your local DPS office, where you’ll take a vision test and a knowledge test.
+Don’t forget to bring your Social Security card and at least two forms of ID (you can find a list of acceptable documents here).
+There’s a $5 testing fee and a $36.25 license fee to take care of as well.
+If you’re exactly 18, you’ll also need to show proof that you’re either enrolled in school or have already graduated.